ovachiever/sword-rose-matrix/graph/rising-curves-readme.md

 ### Rising Curves and Cartography

-- **rising_curves.png** - Primary visualization showing the bowed horizon curves for Erik's Uranus and Tiff's Sun with their intersection in the Altai-Mongolia corridor.
+- **rising_curves.png** - Primary visualization showing the bowed horizon curves for Erik's Uranus and Tiffany's Sun with their intersection in the Altai-Mongolia corridor.
 This figure appears as Figure 1 in the main paper.

 - **Shambhala_Rosslyn_AC_Map.pdf** - High-resolution schematic showing the two critical meridians (92.9°E and 95.1°E) with simplified vertical lines.
 Suitable for print publication.